FLUX-SE/all_docs/en_US/spat_revolution_doc/Files_&_folders.md

 The FLUX SE Folder contains a subfolder named *Config*  which has 3 files:

-* .ioconfig contains your added speaker arrangements to Spat Revolution
+* .ioconfig contains your added speaker arrangements to SPAT Revolution
 * .presets contains your reverb presets
 * .theme contains your theme (Dark or Light mode)

 A subfolder named *Preferences* containing: